 g.
-Special risks of over-the-counter options transactions and transactions with warrants and stock options possible if a counterparty is found who is prepared to conclude an offsetting contract.
+Special risks of over-the-counter options transactions and transactions with warrants and stock options h.
+Combined transactions

 As a rule, the market for standardised OTC options transactions and transactions in warrants and stock options listed on an exchange is transparent and liquid.
 Closing-out is therefore usually possible without any significant problems.